 If there’s one mindset you want to capitalize on in the decade ahead, it’s the power of positive thinking.
 Always looking for the upside of things might feel laborious — especially since our brains are hardwired to see the negative, Alison Ledgerwood, Ph.D., an associate professor at the University of California, Davis, says in her TED talk.
 But it’s entirely within your control to reframe stressful moments into positive ones — and it’s a skill that you’d be wise to practice: Studies show that positive thinking reduces stress and anxiety, boosts mood, and is correlated to greater heart health.

 Wondering where to begin?
-To help you out, we’ve honed in on three common negative thinking patterns — and how you can reframe them to be more optimistic in 2020 and beyond.
+To help you out, we’ve honed in on three common negative thinking patterns — and how you can reframe them to be more optimistic through the rest of the year and beyond.

 Sometimes we feel like all our options have been exhausted and there are no solutions to the problem we face — but in reality, that’s never actually the case.
 In fact, uncertainty may be an answer to our roadblocks.
 “Being stuck can be a launching pad for creativity,” Stanford educators Bill Burnett and Dave Evans write in Designing Your Life: How to Build a Well-Lived, Joyful Life.
 Next time you feel stuck, try saying to yourself, “I’m never stuck because I can always generate a lot of ideas.”
 Then, once your head is in the game, try ideating as “broadly and wildly” as you can, Burnett and Evans suggest.
 It’s okay if your list of ideas feels wacky — that’s often where some of the best ideas come from.